 When last the storm waters lapped into his Cockeysville restaurant, Ozzie Mehdizadeh said, politicians, surveyors and officials measured and promised and hemmed and hawed—then left.

 "Nothing.
-Nothing's happening," Mehdizadeh said Monday, as he picked up a chair in his once-again devastated Side Street Cafe in Cockeysville.
+Nothing's happening," Mehdizadeh said Monday, as he picked up a chair in his once-again devastated in Cockeysville.
 "Maybe there are not enough votes here."

-Sunday's heavy rains were enough to flood several businesses on Beaver Run Lane, just off York Road in Cockeysville.
-It's the third time the shops have been flooded within the last two years, and fourth time in the past decade.
+Sunday's were enough to flood several businesses on Beaver Run Lane, just off York Road in Cockeysville.
+It's the within the last two years, and fourth time in the past decade.

 Business owners say the Loch Raven Dam expansion several years ago, along with development in Hunt Valley over the last decade, is to blame for the flooding issues.